2021–22 Port Vale F.C. season: EFL League Two

 Vale returned to the automatic promotion places with a 2–1 win at Clarke's former club Bristol Rovers on 7 December, with the undisciplined hosts going down to nine men after having two players sent off; the negative for Vale though was that Rodney hurt his ankle to leave all five of the club's forwards out injured.
-Without a recognised striker, Vale went to Newport County four days later and actually took the lead through makeshift striker Garrity, only to lose the game 2–1 with ten men after Jones was shown a late red card.
+Without a recognised striker, Vale went to Newport County four days later and took the lead through makeshift striker Garrity, only to lose the game 2–1 with ten men after Jones was shown a late red card.
 This would prove the last match of the calendar year as three games were postponed over the Christmas holidays due to injury and illness – mainly thanks to the ongoing COVID-19 pandemic in England.